 “In Western Europe, where we have almost 8,000 neighbourhood and proximity stores, SPAR is well placed for future growth with large scale store modernisation projects ensuring continued standards of excellence.
 In Austria and the territories under the ownership of Austrian SPAR International AG (ASPIAG), an investment of over €660 million in expansion has included the development of a new generation of compact and fresh-centric INTERSPAR Hypermarkets, which are setting a benchmark for our SPAR retailers worldwide.

 “In Asia, SPAR China is set to open over 150,000m2 of retail sales space in 2019 with strong store development plans including compact hypermarkets and a new generation of supermarkets in Northern and Southern China.
-With new SPAR Partner licence agreements signed at the end of 2018, Russia will also continue to experience store expansion and sales growth.

 “A further two new licence agreements have also been agreed for the expansion of the brand in Central and Eastern Europe.
 And looking to the future and further afield, plans are at an advanced stage for the expansion of SPAR in South and Central America.”